-What to eat following foie gras?
+What to eat after having foie gras as a starter?

 Today, you're putting on a big show: the foie gras is the star feature on your table.
 But as divine as it may be, served as your starter it will need support from the other courses to complete a heavenly meal.
 So what can you serve alongside your foie gras to satisfy your guests' appetites and prolong their moment of culinary ecstasy?
 Here are our tips and tricks for developing the perfect menu!